aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/one-dimensional-barcode-types/one-dimensional-databar-gs1-encoding/_index.md

 gen.Save($"{path}DatabarGS1RightEncoding.png", BarCodeImageFormat.Png);
 ```

-## Step 3: Generate a Variable Encoding Barcode
+## Step 3: Barcode generation with Aspose – Variable encoding (no GS1 check)

-In this step, we will generate a barcode with variable codetext without GS1Encoding check.
+If you need a barcode that does **not** enforce GS1 rules, turn the check off:

 ```csharp
 gen.CodeText = "ASPOSE";